Materiality and progress

 Fulfil our Social Responsibility Reinforcement of compliance management platform Incidents of serious compliance violations16 0 cases 0 cases 0 cases

-Enhancement of Group compliance level Implementation ratio of compliance training (e-learning) to all Group employees Completion rate in Epson Group: 100% Completion rate in Epson Group: 100% Completion rate in Epson Group: 100%
+Enhancement of Group compliance level Implementation ratio of compliance training (online course) to all Group employees Completion rate in Epson Group: 100% Completion rate in Epson Group: 100% Completion rate in Epson Group: 100%

-Maintenance and strengthening of governance structure to realize transparent, fair, prompt and decisive decision-making
+Maintaining and strengthening the governance structure to realize transparent, fair, prompt and decisive decision-making

 • Ratio of outside directors on the board of directors